epsil/spotgen/README.md

     spotify:track:4qbCRlvE5Bb9XNBjxARjoP
     spotify:track:7x4tFmih1JBITx0e2ucGrT

-### Albums

-To add an entire album to the playlist, use the `#album` directive:

-    #album Substrata - Biosphere

-Result:

-    spotify:track:<Substrata Track #1>
-    spotify:track:<Substrata Track #2>
-    spotify:track:<Substrata Track #3>
-    ...

-### Artists

-To add the entire discography of an artist, use the `#artist` directive:

-    #artist Beach House

-Result:

-    spotify:track:<Beach House Track #1>
-    spotify:track:<Beach House Track #2>
-    spotify:track:<Beach House Track #3>
-    ...

-### Top tracks

-To add the top 10 tracks of an artist, use the `#top` directive:

-    #top Aphex Twin

-To add only the top 5 tracks, use the `#top5` directive.

-### Similar artists

-To add tracks from similar artists, use the `#similar` directive:

-    #similar Aphex Twin

-This will create a playlist consisting of the most popular tracks from the most similar artists to Aphex Twin.

-### Order

-To order the tracks by Spotify popularity, add the line `#order by popularity`:

-    #order by popularity
-    #artist Beach House

-To order the tracks by [Last.fm](http://last.fm/) playcount, add the line `#order by lastfm`:

-    #order by lastfm
-    #artist Beach House

-### Group

-To sort the ordered tracks into groups, use the `#group by` directive:

-    #order by lastfm
-    #group by artist
-    #similar Beach House

-This will create a Last.fm-ordered playlist of artists similar to Beach House, where tracks from the same artists are grouped together.

-### Alternate

-To group the tracks and then interleave them, use the `#alternate by` directive:

-    #order by lastfm
-    #alternate by artist
-    #similar Beach House

-This will create a Last.fm-ordered playlist of artists similar to Beach House, with each track having a different artist from the previous track.

 ### Import M3U playlists

 One can easily import [M3U](https://en.wikipedia.org/wiki/M3U) playlists (with the file extension `.m3u` or `.m3u8`) provided they contain `EXTM3U` metadata.
 That is, the playlist should be on the form: